MihaiHMO/VSDhdp/README.md

 # Day 7 - Basic SDC constraints

-The circuit is structured in hierahical way : top module -> ports -> nets -> cells (physical or logical)
+The circuit is structured in hierahical way : top module -> ports -> nets ->pins -> cells (physical or logical)
 !!!
 In Digital Design a net can be connected to only one Driving element.

 ![](Imgs/d7.png)